fprime-community/fprime-tutorial-math-component/docs/creating-components-2.md

 ```

 ## Summary
 Congratulations, you have completed `MathSender`!
-Well... there's always more to be done, such as error handling, adding more telem,
+Well... there's always more to be done, such as error handling, adding more telemetry,
 creating more events, and generally messing around with what `MathSender` can do.
 But for the purposes of getting a deployment
 working, this component is done!